Axelpuff/hundredschools/descriptions/gaozi/quote.md

-Man's nature is like a tree, and righteousness is like cups and bowls.
+*"Man's nature is like a tree, and righteousness is like cups and bowls."*